ZhenyingZhu/StudyNotes/EPI.markdown

 `std::find_if_not (foo.begin(), foo.end(), [](int i){return i%2;} );` return the iterator of the first element that make return clause false.

 subarray means elements that are consecutive; subsequence are not required to occupy consecutive positions within the original sequences.

+Adding elements to the beginning of arrays are expensive.
+To improve the time complexity, adding elements to the end and then reverse the array.